The Theory of Contrary Opinion: What Is It and How To Use It

 What is contrarian investing?
 Have you ever heard someone say, “When those who aren’t involved with the stock market are talking stocks, it’s time to sell”?
 This famous phrase is an example of contrarian investing and how to apply the theory of contrary opinion to the world of trading.
+Let's go into more detail about the contrary opinion theory in finance.

 Table of Contents